novasamatech/nova-spektr/CODE_OF_CONDUCT.md

 including warning, suspension, or expulsion from the community.

 ## Conclusion
-The Crypto Wallet project is committed to creating a welcoming and inclusive community where all contributors feel valued and respected.
+The Nova Spektr project is committed to creating a welcoming and inclusive community where all contributors feel valued and respected.
 By adhering to this Code of Conduct, we can build a strong and supportive community that works together to create high-quality software.